Master of Arts in Counselling Psychology (MA)

 Buchanan, Marla (Counsellor Stress, Narrative Inquiry, School Counselling, Traumatic Stress)

-Daniluk, Judith (Interpersonal Communication, Women' sexuality and reproductive health, developmental transitions, clinical supervision)
+Daniluk, Judith (Women' sexuality and reproductive health, developmental transitions, clinical supervision)

 Haverkamp, Beth (Counselling Process Research, Ethics and Professional Issues, Research Design)